Housing at Astrid Fagræus laboratory

-Drawing on this information, we have developed an education system for our animal technicians where they learn techniques for training at the AFL in seven stages with increasing levels of difficulty and trainer responsibility.
+Drawing on this information, we have developed an education system for our animal technicians where they learn techniques for training at the KM-F.

 We aim to harness the monkeys' intelligence and learning capacity with positive training so that they cooperate when handled.
 The idea is to reduce stress when samples are taken and injections given.
 We also train the animals to cooperate with daily routines, such as moving between different parts of the cage to allow cleaning.
 Positive reinforcement training (PRT) involves rewarding the monkeys with treats when they perform a desired behaviour.

 This increases the chances of them performing the same behaviour again.
 The method depends on a good relationship between keeper/trainer and monkey.
 Clicker training is a technique which teaches the monkeys to associate the sound of a clicker with a particular desired behaviour, and this in turn is associated with a reward in the form of a treat such as raisins or peanuts.

 Training in the home environment

 Also important is that training takes place in familiar surroundings - the monkeys' home environment.
 Moving them out of their cages to collect samples has documented effects on levels of stress hormones, regardless of how the samples are taken.
 It has also been documented that the interaction between a monkey and familiar keepers can have positive effects.
 For example, there is a reduced risk of aggressive-defensive attacks on the keeper.
 In the longer term, training means that fewer people need to be involved in collecting samples, and the process takes less time.